rohitsakala/rancher-docs/docs/how-to-guides/new-user-guides/helm-charts-in-rancher/oci-repositories.md

 ## Refresh an OCI-Based Helm Chart Repository

-Rancher automatically refreshes the OCI-based Helm chart repository every 6 hours.
+Rancher automatically refreshes the OCI-based Helm chart repository every 24 hours but the user has the option to change it.

 If you need to update immediately, you can [perform a manual refresh](../helm-charts-in-rancher/helm-charts-in-rancher.md#refresh-chart-repositories).